Parameter Configuration

 });

-For detailed watermark data structure and behavior modes, see Watermark Setup
+For a detailed description of the watermark data structure and behavior modes, see Watermark Setup.